tenpn/moq-unitypackage/readme.md

 ...cached to nuget-packages/.

-Both this package and the Moq dlls are licenced under BSD 2: http://www.opensource.org/licenses/bsd-license.php
+Both this package and the Moq dlls are licensed under the BSD 2-clause license: http://www.opensource.org/licenses/bsd-license.php